psychemedia/sin-eater-resources/resources/AUBGT_aubrey-gentilisme.md

 See Juvenal Satyr, vi.
 [519-521,] where he speakes of throwing purple thread into ye river to carry away ones sinne.

-In North-Wales, the Sinne-eaters are frequently made use of; but there, insted of a Bowie of Beere, they have a bowle of Milke.
+In North-Wales, the Sinne-eaters are frequently made use of; but there, insted of a Bowle of Beere, they have a bowle of Milke.

 Methinkes, Doles to Poore people with money at Funeralls have some resemblance of that of ye Sinne-eater.
 Doles at Funeralls were continued at Gentlemens funeralls in the West of England till the Civil-warre.
 And so in Germany at rich mens funerals Doles are in use, and to every one a quart of strong and good Beer. — Cramer.